 Your best protection is to simply hang up when you think it might be a scam call, or stop the online conversation.

-You will find helpful information on the Vermont’s Consumer Assistance Program website.
+You will find helpful information on the Vermont Attorney General’s website.
 It has information on:

 - common scams